 You may not realize you have a wasp problem until one chases you around the yard.
 Fortunately, most wasp nests are easy to find if you know where to look.
-Under the eaves, attached to soffits or on exterior walls – all are likely locations for a wasp nest.
-However, many wasps’ nests often go undetected for weeks or months, and these can quickly become more than a nuisance!
+Under the eaves, attached to soffits or on exterior walls—all are likely locations for a wasp nest.
+However, many wasp nests often go undetected for weeks or months.

-In the case of many common wasps, their nests are often not easily visible.
-They may be hidden within gaps in the exterior of your home, in shrubbery, or in the case of yellow jackets, they may be hiding underground!
+Many common wasps are not easy to find.
+They may be hidden within gaps in exterior render or cladding, in shrubbery, or even underground, in the case of yellow jackets.
 If you’ve been pestered by wasps, here’s how to track them back to their nest.

-Springtime is typically when wasps begin to re-emerge, but it takes until about mid-summer for most nests to fully establish themselves.
-By summer, you’ll definitely notice any wasps that are in the area.
+Springtime is typically when fertilized queen wasps re-emerge after overwintering, and it takes until about mid-summer for most nests to mature into colonies, containing thousands of workers.
+By summer, you’ll definitely notice any wasps in the area.

-Wasps commonly build nests in protected areas: along exterior walls, under wooden decks, on nearby trees and, occasionally, inside a home.
-Once a wasp nest becomes fully established, you’ll typically see a steady stream of wasps hovering around the nest entrance.
-So, if you know where to look, you can usually spot an active nest without much trouble.
-If you know you have wasps, take a look in these usual spots:
+If you know where to look, you can usually spot an active nest without much trouble.
+If you know you have wasps, take a look at these usual hotspots:

 - Underneath windowsills